AlexandreDecan/sismic/docs/execution.rst

 However, from our point of view, this solution is not satisfactory.
 The execution should not depend on the order in which items are defined in some document.
-Sismiccircumvents this by raising a ``Warning`` and stopping the execution if multiple transitions can be triggered at the same time.
+Sismic circumvents this by raising a ``Warning`` and stopping the execution if multiple transitions can be triggered at the same time.
 To some extent, this is the same approach than in Rhapsody: